 How should I list my education and experience?

 Enter your degrees in the order in which they were received.
-At least one of your degrees must meet our graduation requirements that you are currently enrolled, or you must have completed a graduate degree program on or after April 1, 2020.
+At least one of your degrees must meet our graduation requirements that you are currently enrolled or must have completed a graduate degree program within 18 months of the application deadline.